-Three Councils of the Church that Shaped History
+Councils of the Church

-An examination of the background, history, ideas and influence of the Councils of Trent, Vatican I and Vatican II, using texts from the Councils themselves.
+An examination of the background, history, ideas and influence of the modern councils of the Roman Catholic Church using texts from the councils of Vatican II, Vatican I and/or Trent.

-Great American Catholic Thinkers

-A study of the life and ideas developed from selections from Bishop England, Orestes Brownson, Bishop Spalding, Isaac Hecker, Bishop Hughes, Msgr.
+Great American Catholic Thinkers 3 A study of the life and ideas developed from selections from Bishop England, Orestes Brownson, Bishop Spalding, Isaac Hecker, Bishop Hughes, Msgr.
 John Ryan, Archbishop Ireland, Dorothy Day, Dom Virgil Michel and John Courtney Murray, S.J.

-Sources of Christian Moral Thought

-An examination of the intellectual foundations of moral thought in Western Christianity and their continued effects and representations in contemporary ethics and theology.
+Sources of Christian Moral Thought 3 An examination of the intellectual foundations of moral thought in Western Christianity and their continued effects and representations in contemporary ethics and theology.
 Among sources examined will be Aristotle, Augustine, Aquinas, Kant, Mill, Nietzsche, H.R.
 Niebuhr and other contemporary theologians.